 Greenshell™ for Osteoarthritis

-Principal Investigators: Professor Marlena Kruger and Professor Pamela von Hurst, Massey University | Te Kunenga ki Pūrehuroa
+Principal investigators: Professor Marlena Kruger and Professor Pamela von Hurst, Massey University | Te Kunenga ki Pūrehuroa

-Collaborating Organisations: Cawthron Institute, Sanford Limited, University of Otago
+Industry partners: Cawthron Institute, Sanford Limited, University of Otago

 Symptomatic osteoarthritis is the leading cause of disability in older adults.
 Progress and presentation of the disease can vary among individuals.
 Still, there is a common pathway of joint structure pathogenesis, suggesting a standard treatment in the disease’s early stages.
 At present, there is no effective therapy for osteoarthritis, meaning the market for a clinically tested Greenshell™ mussel product is both extensive and yet to be exploited.